-The wealthy Russian tycoon Igor Ashurbeyli is making personal funds available, and collecting sources from other investors, to build the the world's first space nation.
+Wealthy Russian tycoon Igor Ashurbeyli is providing personal funds, and collecting sources from other investors, to build the the world's first space nation.

 Asgardia (the name of the project echoes the Norse mythology, or more trivially the Marvel comic) plans to house millions of inhabitants in different orbiting stations.
 A refuge to escape from the chaos in which humanity will throw itself alone in an involuntary but crazy attempt to self-destruct.

 I am not surprised that the aspiring members of this space country (they are currently more than a million) have already created a national flag and a national anthem: the frustration is great, given the current technological limitations to the project, and the sense of haste must be strong .

 Interviewed by the English magazine Sun, one of Asgardia's "diplomats" declared that the only way to save the planet is to escape.

 Humanity will be able to extinguish itself: whoever wants to escape this madness has the duty to tryLena de Winne, Minister of Communications of Asgardia.